FranDepascuali/wikiquotes-python-api/README.md

 >>> wikiquotes.supported_languages()
 # ['english', 'spanish']
 ```

+## Motivation
+There seems to be two options for retrieving quotes from WikiQuotes using python: To implement it yourself or to use [python-wikiquotes](https://github.com/federicotdn/python-wikiquotes/).
+At a first glance, I chose the second option and used that library.
+However, usage and code inspection over [python-wikiquotes](https://github.com/federicotdn/python-wikiquotes/) lead me to choose the first approach and develop a library.

+The main reasons for this decision were that:
+1. Quotes retrieved weren't all the quotes in wikiquotes API (tried with different authors).
+2. It doesn't work for python 2.x
+2. The code was too complex for what it was achieving.
+The choice in that project was to use urllib to retrieve the quotes, and lxml to parse the html.

+This project:
+1. Adds tests for retrieving all the quotes from several authors (Though this point is difficult to satisfy, because quotes don't respect a format for all authors).
+2. Works for python 2.x and 3.x
+3. Uses requests and BeautifulSoup, which abstract great part of the complexity which is present in [python-wikiquotes](https://github.com/federicotdn/python-wikiquotes/).

+Anyway, the correct approach would be to try both and stick with the one that gives you the best results.

 ## Testing
 The approach for testing changed: at a first glance, testing was done by manually adding the code to test each author.